dlotterman/metal_code_snippets/documentation_stage/networking/operators_guide_metal_elasticip.md

 ElasticIP blocks are simply blocks of IPs, and that's it.
 The quirk of working with them is that they do **NOT** have their own gateway, there is no routing or gateway specifically for an ElasticIP block.

-When a block of ElasticIP's is assigned to an Equinix Metal instance, the platform essentially instructs the network to "send any traffic for this block of IPs to the same place you send traffic for the hosts's network".
+When a block of ElasticIP's is assigned to an Equinix Metal instance, the platform essentially instructs the network to "send any traffic for this block of IPs to the same place you send traffic for the host's network".

 Put another way: